topher6345/topher6345.github.io/_posts/2012-05-27-3d-visualization-lorenz-attractor-in-jitter.markdown

 - Jitter
 - Csound
 - OpenGL
+---

----A video I made visualizing the Lorenz Attractor in Jitter and OpenGL.
+A video I made visualizing the Lorenz Attractor in Jitter and OpenGL.